 4 Questions that Simplify Social Security Benefits

-It’s highly likely your clients have questions about retirement and more specifically around social security.
+Many have questions about retirement and more specifically about social security.
 But they may not be sure what to ask except for “when can I retire?” and “when should I collect?”
-It’s never too early to talk to your clients about retirement and a quick conversation about key areas of concern can be a great spring board into a discussion around long term financial goals and retirement planning.
+It’s never too early to talk about your retirement and a have a quick conversation about key areas of concern.

 When are my clients eligible to start collecting benefits?